Are You Using Bleach Correctly in Your Washing Machine in Order to Get the Whitest Whites?

 Mothers and grandmothers have sworn for ages about their own special bleaching mixtures and techniques, taking great care to add bleach to the laundry at the appropriate times.
 Times and technology have changed, so doing it the old fashioned way may no longer be the best way to get the whitest whites.
 Of course, it will be your job to assess your mess and choose the method that makes whites brighter based upon your situation.

 Several variables come into play when getting the whitest whites with each load of laundry.
 Water temperature probably plays one of the most critical roles.
-You may see better detergent washing results on newer machines since they typically add water from both the hot and cold lines in order to get a consistent cold starting temperature year round.
-Older washers do not, so an older washer's cycles will depend upon the unadjusted temperature of the water coming from the water lines, which can be very cold in the coldest months of winter.
+You may see better detergent washing results on newer machines since they typically add water from both the hot and cold lines in order to get a consistent starting temperature regardless of the ground water temperature.
+Older washers do not do this.
+So an older washer's cycles will depend upon the unadjusted temperature of the water coming from the water lines, which can be very cold in the coldest months of winter.
 You may even notice that your clothes look perfectly fine without bleach using a newer washing machine because of how the wash cycle is optimized.

 The type of bleach and amount used can also play a role in getting the whitest whites.
-Some bleaches use special polymers that prevent metals dissolved in the water, such as iron, from reacting with the bleach and causing yellow discoloration.
-Many generic brand bleaches lack this polymer and can cause discoloration of your clothes, so cheaper isn't necessarily better.
+Some bleaches use special polymers that prevent metals dissolved in the water, such as iron, from reacting with the bleach, causing yellow discoloration.
+Many generic brand bleaches lack this polymer and can't prevent discoloration of your clothes.
+So cheaper isn't necessarily better.
 When adding bleach, follow the instructions on the container and avoid the urge to overuse.
 More isn't always better and can damage your clothes.
 Make sure the clothing you are washing is safe for chlorine bleach!

 If your washing machine has a bleach dispenser, use it.
 The machine will dispense bleach at the appropriate time in the wash cycle for the maximum effectiveness.
 Bleach should generally be added later in a washing cycle so that the detergent can do its job first without interference from the bleach and vice versa.
 Once the detergent does its job, the bleach can go in to attack the tough stains at the proper time and the proper temperature.

 Detergents and agitation also play a role in the effectiveness of bleach.
 Some detergents work much better than others.
 Others do not dissolve properly, leading to poor cleaning results.
 Some even have enzymes to dissolve soils and prevent them from re-depositing on your clothes, which may be able to give you results good enough that you don't need bleach at all.
 Using bleach with a good detergent will do much better than using bleach with a cut rate detergent.